lua-cookbook/lua-cookbook/src/book/en_US/intro.md

     --> 3   30

-Unlike `pairs`, `ipairs` will give you the keys in the correct order, and it will only access the array part.
+Unlike `pairs`, `ipairs` will give you the keys in the correct order, and it will only access the array elements.

-(Notice that you can say `ipairs{...}`.
-There are two cases when Lua does not need extra parentheses when calling a function; if the function is being passed one argument and that argument is either a string or a table constructor.)

 ### Functions

+You can say `ipairs{10,20}` and `print "hello"` in Lua.
+These are the two cases when Lua does not need parentheses when calling a function;
+if the function is being passed one argument and that argument is either a string or a table constructor.

 A Lua function is also a value; you can assign it to a variable, pass it to another function.